pgmpm/ProcessCubeExplorer/README.md

 # Usage

+#### Setup
+There is a ready-to-go [setup](https://github.com/pgmpm/ProcessCubeExplorer/tree/master/SETUP) that you can run to launch the application.
+You will need the *whole* folder (about 5MB).

+#### Do it yourself
-You an either download the compiled version or the whole repository, load it in Visual Studio and compile it yourself.
+You can also download the source code, load the *Process Cube Explorer.sln*-Solution into Visual Studio and compile the code yourself.
 Notice that some unit-tests will fail if you don't enter credentials for a test-database (and we didn't want to publish ours).

+### Setting up a database
+The easiest way to try out the Process Cube Explorer is to set up a local MySQL-Server via [Xampp](https://www.apachefriends.org/download.html) and run the [RunningExample.sql](https://github.com/pgmpm/ProcessCubeExplorer/blob/master/Running%20Example.sql)-script on it.

 ### Connecting to a database
 The software supports the following databases: